j3soon/ros2-essentials/kobuki_ws/README.md

 colcon build --symlink-install
 ```

 - The `--symlink-install` flag is optional, adding this flag may provide more convenience.
+See [this post](https://answers.ros.org/question/371822/what-is-the-use-of-symlink-install-in-ros2-colcon-build/) for more info.

 > After the build process, make sure to source the `install/setup.bash` file.
 > Otherwise, ROS2 will not locate the executable files.
 You can open a new terminal to accomplish this.